imzbf/md-editor-v3/public/demo-en-US.md

 ### 🔒 Compile-time Prevention of XSS

-The built-in XSS extension has already handled dangerous code during compilation, and on top of the default whitelist, it includes additional tags and attributes:
+Version 5.0 exports the built-in XSS plugin, which is no longer added by default.
+The exported XSS plugin includes additional tags and attributes on top of the default whitelist:

 ```json::close
 {